Get insider access

 Sony WH-1000XM4 Wireless

 The Sony WH-1000XM4 Wireless are better headphones than the Apple AirPods Max Wireless if you care about customizability.
-While the Sony don't sound as neutral out of the box as the Apple, they have a companion app that offers a lot of customization features, including a graphic EQ and presets.
+While the Sony don't sound as neutral out of the box as the Apple, they have a companion app that offers many customization features, including a graphic EQ and presets.
 They also come with a 1/8" TRS cable if you want to use them wired, and are more comfortable.
 Both headphones offer a fantastic ANC performance, though the Sony still edge in front of the pack in this regard, as they can block out a bit more sound than the Apple.

 Bose QuietComfort 45/QC45 Wireless